top of page

 Return on Investment 5

-Tickets to Crusader basketball games start at $10 for bleacher seats, with chairback seats priced at $15 and floor seats available for only $20.
+Tickets to Crusader basketball games start at $17 for bleacher seats, with chairback seats priced at $24 and floor seats available for only $30.
 Discounts are available for youths and seniors.
-Waiting until game day to buy your tickets increases the price by $3.
 Parking is free in the large lot adjacent to the Hart Center, and concessions are reasonably priced.
-All in all, a day at a Crusader basketball game is a most affordable entertainment option for central Massachusetts sports fans.
+A Crusader basketball game is a most affordable entertainment option for central Massachusetts sports fans.

 Extra points are awarded for the sense of history here at the Hart Center.
 While the glory days of Holy Cross hoops did not occur here (the Crusaders used to play at the old Boston Garden regularly), there are reminders of the school’s success everywhere.
-A bronze statue of Bob Cousy greets visitors, and the new athletic Hall of Fame is filled with names of Crusader greats.
-Banners commemorating Crusader tournament appearances and retired numbers hang from the Hart Center rafters, and trophy cases hold mementos from Crusader titles.
+A statue of Bob Cousy greets visitors outside, and the Athletic Hall of Fame is filled with names of Crusader greats.
+Banners commemorating Crusader tournament appearances and retired numbers hang from the Hart Center rafters.

 Final Thoughts

 The Hart Center is one of the nicer small basketball facilities in this part of the country.
-Taking in a game at Holy Cross is a laid-back, affordable experience in an intimate setting.
+Watching a Crusaders game is an affordable experience in an intimate setting.
 While Holy Cross no longer competes among the giants in the sport, college basketball historians will enjoy looking around the Hart Center at the reminders of the Crusaders’ glory days.